Seagate/cortx-k8s/GLOSSARY.md

 ### CORTX HA (High Availability) Pods

 CORTX HA Pods are responsible for monitoring the overall health of the CORTX cluster and notifying components of changes in system status.

+### CORTX Halo

+CORTX Halo - a solution framework (set of software services and data stores for management, monitoring and configuration data) developed by Seagate to build storage (object store) as a service appliance solution using qualified deployment configuration consisting of storage enclosures, servers, networking hardware, object store and halo software

 ### CORTX Server Pods